 Academic honesty and integrity are highly valued in our campus community.
-Academic honesty directly concerns ethical behaviors that affect both the academic environment and the civic community.
+Academic honesty directly concerns ethical behaviors which affect both the academic environment and the civic community.
 Academic dishonesty seriously violates the integrity of the academic enterprise and will not be tolerated at St. Scholastica.

-Academic dishonesty is defined as follows: misrepresentation of the work of others as one's own, dishonesty in testing, violating authorized guidelines established by instructors for individual assignments, sabotaging or damaging the work of others, or engaging in dishonesty in other academic work.
+Academic dishonesty is defined as follows: misrepresentation of the work of others as one's own, dishonesty in testing; violating authorized guidelines established by instructors for individual assignments, sabotaging or damaging the work of others, or engaging in dishonesty in other academic work.

 To minimize student misunderstanding, faculty shall state in writing what degree of cooperation or help is authorized and what behaviors constitute academic dishonesty on collaborative efforts by students (team projects, group work, etc.).
 Students shall be responsible for asking faculty for clarification in any unclear situation.

-Because academic dishonesty is a transgression against the entire college community, the entire community should be involved in handling the problem.
+Since academic dishonesty is a transgression against the entire college community, the entire community should be involved in handling the problem.
 Students and faculty are encouraged to contact instructors with reports of, or concerns about, academic dishonesty.
 If a faculty member has determined that a student has been academically dishonest, the violation must be reported.

 In cases of academic dishonesty, the minimum penalty to be applied by the faculty member shall be failure of the assignment or test, and the maximum penalty shall be failure of the course.
-In addition, a department may deny admission to or dismiss from a program a student who has engaged in academic dishonesty, and the Vice President for Academic Affairs or Vice President for Student Affairs may exclude such a student from extracurricular activities or expel him or her from the College, even on the first instance of academic dishonesty.
+In addition, a department may deny admission to or dismiss from a program a student who has engaged in academic dishonesty, and the vice president for Academic Affairs or vice president for Student Affairs may exclude such a student from extracurricular activities or expel him or her from the College, even on the first instance of academic dishonesty.

-Students are expected to be responsible for their educational progress by attending classes regularly, participating during class sessions and completing required work outside the classroom.
+Students are expected to be responsible for their educational progress by attending classes regularly, participating during class sessions, and completing required work outside the classroom.
 Specific attendance requirements are set by instructors.
 Students receiving veteran's benefits are expected to attend all scheduled classes.
 Students are encouraged to discuss any attendance issues with their faculty member or an academic advisor.